ColoPrep

 Intervention

-We leveraged Way to Health to pilot Coloprep, a bi-directional texting program to connect with colonoscopy patients and help them prepare for upcoming CRC colonoscopy screenings.
+ColoPrep is a bidirectional texting program used by Penn Medicine to connect with colonoscopy patients and help them prepare for upcoming CRC colonoscopy screenings.
 Patients in the program received automated reminders and instructions via text message one week before their colonoscopy.
-The texts were written in conversational language to engage patients and foster commitment.
-Patients could also send questions to the service and receive answers from staff within one day.
+The texts, delivered through the Way to Health platform, are written in conversational language to engage patients and foster commitment.
+Patients can also send questions to the service; when a human response is needed, questions are escalated to the care team.

 Impact

-With the automated program, show rates or bowel preparation quality were not compromised, and Coloprep also provided a major benefit: It saved the clinical team considerable time by unburdening nurses from placing and fielding multiple calls.
-Based on this, Coloprep was implemented as the standard of care at Penn Medicine Radnor and subsequently scaled to Presbyterian Hospital, Penn Digestive and Liver Health Center University City, and Pennsylvania Hospital.
-Adoption at the Perelman Center for Advanced Medicine is also planned.
+ColoPrep with bidirectional texting was implemented in 2021 as the standard of care at Penn Medicine Radnor and subsequently scaled to Penn Presbyterian Hospital, Penn Digestive and Liver Health Center University City, Pennsylvania Hospital, and the Perelman Center for Advanced Medicine.

 Way to Health Specs